MakingDataVisual/makingdatavisual.github.io/README.md

 The figures are written in [Vega and Vega-Lite](http://vega.github.io), a JSON-based web-based language for creating sophisticated data visualizations.

-Check out the interactive selector at the [Examples](examples.html) page
+Check out the interactive selector at the [Examples](examples.html) page.
+There is an illustrated list of all figures at [FigureList](figurelist.html).